JasonLocklin/Dissertation/Prisms/Results.md

 prisms on time interval estimation ($F(1,4)= 0.79$,
 $\text{p}=0.4$).

-For each participant and condition, a linear model (least squares) was computed in order to yield a measure of the relationship (slope) between time intervals and estimations.
+For each participant and condition, a linear model was computed in order to yield a measure of the relationship (slope) between time intervals and estimations.
 As can be seen in figure \ref{fig_TE}, the relationship was not recti-linear (first